-All ALPR data downloaded to the server shall be stored for no longer than one year, and in accordance with the established records retention schedule.
-Thereafter, ALPR data shall be purged unless it has become, or it is reasonable to believe it will become, evidence in a criminal or civil action or is subject to a discovery request or other lawful action to produce records.
-In those circumstances the applicable data should be downloaded from the server onto portable media and booked into evidence.
+In the event ALPR data must be downloaded from the Flock server to the police department server for an ongoing criminal investigation, it shall be stored for no longer than one year in accordance with the established records retention schedule.
+Thereafter, all ALPR data shall be purged unless it has become, or it is reasonable to believe it will become, evidence in a criminal or civil action or is subject to a discovery request or other lawful action to produce records.
+In those circumstances, the applicable data shall be downloaded from the police department server onto a separate secure media device and placed into evidence.